livepeer/studio/CONTRIBUTING.md

 - **Read the
   [Code of Conduct](https://github.com/livepeer/livepeer-com/blob/master/CODE_OF_CONDUCT.md).**
   For most, this will be common sense.
-But please take a couple minutes to understand your responsibilities as a member of the Livepeer.com community and how you are expected to treat others.
+But please take a couple minutes to understand your responsibilities as a member of the Livepeer Studio community and how you are expected to treat others.
 - **[Yarn](https://yarnpkg.com/en/) is the npm client used in this project.**
   Please do not use `npm` or you will encounter issues.
 - **This is a monorepo.** This means several public and private packages are